th92rodr/freecodecamp-projects/README.md

 cd freecodecamp-projects/<project-folder>
 ```

-3. Open `index.html` in your browser, or run with a local server.
+3. Open `index.html` in your browser, or run with a local server for frontend projects.
+Or follow instructions in the project folder to run backend projects.

 ---